-Here in the northern hemisphere we are about to welcomed the first days of fall.
-With the autumnal equinox on Thursday, a day when night and day, or darkness and light are in balance, we will begin to move into the shelter of darkness, peaking at winter solstice with the longest night of the year.
+Here in the northern hemisphere we just welcomed the first day of fall this week, on the autumnal equinox.
+This is the time when we begin to move more into the shelter of the cold season, peaking at winter solstice with the longest night of the year.

 People have always looked towards the sky, and celebrated nature's cycles, the dance of Sun and Moon.
 They understood that changes in nature affect us as well; we are a part of the whole big web.
 Macrocosm and microcosm, an idea that we are nothing more (or less) than a smaller representation of the universe is reflected in many traditions from the Upanishads or Buddhism in the East to the Greek philosophers in the West.
 This sacred knowledge is slowly being forgotten in many affluent corners of the world, where resources can seem so readily available.
 We have markets and supermarkets, so we don't need to gather food for winter, we have homes with heating.
 No need to look to the sky any more for warmth from the sun.
 Still, we should not forget that we are a part of the whole, even behind our walls, and that our body and mind is affected by the natural cycles that whirl around us.